 One of the beautiful things about bouldering is that it’s fairly intuitive – you just have to get from A to B in the most efficient way possible, using all four limbs.
 Saying that, making these simple adjustments to your body position will go a long way in making that far, far easier.

-#1 Keep your body as close to the wall as possible; if your centre of mass behind your grip, it’ll put an extra strain on your limbs to keep you upright.
+If your centre of mass behind your grip, it’ll put an extra strain on your limbs to keep you upright.
 The key is to focus on pushing your hips forward and using the sides of your feet rather than your toes.

-#2 Straight limbs use less energy than bent ones, since your larger, more energy-hungry muscles don’t have to contract as often.
+Keeping limbs straight ensures that your larger, more energy-hungry muscles don’t have to contract as often.
 Use your feet to move around a straight arm instead of just pulling yourself up.

 SPOTTING

 Although climbing down from an indoor wall is often advised, falling down is part of the fun (those matted floors are there for a reason, right?).
 When you move outdoors, though, the challenge becomes far more pronounced.
-You can boulder outdoors on your own - it’s one of Steve McClure’s favourite hobbies - but we’d advise going with someone else so you can spot each other.
+You can boulder outdoors on your own –it’s one of Steve McClure’s favourite hobbies – but we’d advise going with someone else so you can spot each other.

 A spotter’s job is, essentially, to make sure that the climber doesn’t fall onto hard ground.
 As the climber moves across or up the wall, the spotter must reposition the crash mat directly underneath them, and remain ready to make sure they don’t fall off it.
 It’s pretty self-explanatory, but keeping your eyes on the climber at all times and maintaining outstretched arms will help to guide them onto the safety of the mat.